Philip Lyndon Reynolds

 Highly involved in the life of the academy, Reynolds has held numerous committee positions at Candler and Emory, and regularly convenes and speaks at academic conferences held at Emory.
 He is a member of the Société Internationale pour l’Étude de la Philosophie Médiévale and the Medieval Academy of America.

-How Marriage Became a Sacrament: The Sacramental Theology of Marriage from Its Medieval Origins to the Council of Trent.
+How Marriage Became One of the Sacraments: The Sacramental Theology of Marriage from Its Medieval Origins to the Council of Trent.
 Cambridge University Press,2016

 "Medieval Period" and "Marriage" in Oxford Encyclopedia of the Bible and Law.
 Oxford University Press,2015